mbalchanowski/RecRankAgg/README.md

 a new recommendation.
 Aggregation is not a trivial problem, as there is no single universal method for combining such rankings.

-Check out my other repository for more information: [Rank aggregation basic informations](https://github.com/mbalchanowski/Rank-aggregation-basic-informations)
+Check out my other repository for more information about this topic: [Rank aggregation basic informations](https://github.com/mbalchanowski/Rank-aggregation-basic-informations)

 ## Run without cache
 If you want to tune algorithms and generate recommendations on your own, you have to: